avigewirtz/avigewirtz.github.io-/make/makefiles.md

 As we have seen, implementing incremental builds manually is possible but it requires some work.
 In particular, you have to:

-1. Keep track of which `.c` and `.h` files were modified since the last build.
+1. Keep track of which source files (`.c` and `.h`) were modified since the last build.
-2. Keep track of which `.o` files are affected by the changes to the `.c` and `.h` files.
+2. Keep track of which object files (`.o`) are affected by the changes to the source files.
 3. Run the commands to rebuild the program, in the correct order.

 Even for a small program like `testintmath`, these task aren't particularly fun, though they are admittedly manageable.
 As programs grow larger, however, and the web of dependencies grows increasingly complex, thesw tasks quickly spiral out of control.